 Effectively these laws mean that fake marijuana is treated the same as unlawful marijuana in Las Vegas or Nevada.
 Unlike marijuana, however, there is no exception for medical use of Spice in Nevada.

 For more information on medical marijuana, please see our article on: Medical Marijuana Laws in Nevada.

-Penalties depends on the amount of spice and if the defendant has prior convictions.
+Penalties depend on the amount of spice and if the defendant has prior convictions.
 See our page on drug possession (NRS 453.336) to learn more.